mtlynch/mtlynch.io/_retrospectives/2019-04-03-isitketo-month-7.md

 # Highlights

-* [Is It Keto](https://isitketo.org)'s visits reached a record high at 11k pageviews.
+* [Is It Keto](https://isitketo.org)'s visits reached a record high of 11k pageviews.
-* Revenues reached a record high at $40.84 in affiliate income.
+* Revenues reached a record high of $40.84 in affiliate income.
 * Despite this, Is It Keto didn't satisfy its critical goals, so I'm putting it on the backburner.

 # Goal Grades